bdgoeko/Presentations/README.md

 --

 All works are
-  Copyright 2016 - 2019 Brian Dolan-Goecke
+  Copyright 2016 - 2024 Brian Dolan-Goecke

 --

+Sun Mar 10 09:02:39 CDT 2024
+Working on new DevSecOps Presentation

 Wed Feb 13 22:00:56 CST 2019
 How I GIT presentation work